 From an economic standpoint, tax expenditures are very similar to government spending.
 They are policy choices intended to encourage certain behaviors, and have significant influence over decisions made by individuals and businesses in the economy.
 For example, the mortgage interest deduction was intended to support homeownership, and the exclusion of employer-sponsored health insurance was meant to support companies covering their employees’ health care.
 In this way, expenditures are, in essence, spending through the tax code.

 It is difficult to precisely track and evaluate the efficiency of tax expenditures, as many beneficiaries might have engaged in the desired behavior (e.g., buying a home) without the added tax incentive.
-In 2024, tax expenditures totaled $1.9 trillion — which is more than the government spends on many major programs.
+And like spending, tax expenditures result in lost revenues and higher deficits for the government.
+In fiscal year 2025, tax expenditures totaled $2.2 trillion — which is more than the government spends on any major program.

 Other Helpful Resources: